tomasdoh/PetHub-frontend/README.md

 npm install
 npm start
 ```
 In order to get the app to work locally, you may need to change the configuration of the URLs used for API requests.
 Head to `PetHub-frontend/src/constants/index.js` to check that the local URLs are being used for fetch requests.
+To optimize the use of Google Map API for geolocation, open the `.env` file and replace with your Google API key.
+Enable the following in your API setting:
+- Geolocation API
+- Geocoding API
+- Maps JavaScript API
+- Places API

 ## How to use PetHub 🦄